 How Swedes celebrate midsummer

-Midsummer always take place on a Friday between June 19 and June 25 when locals celebrate the longest day of the year.
+Midsummer takes place on a Friday between June 19 and June 25.

-Fertility is the basic motto of the midsummer party in Sweden.
+Fertility is the basic motto of the midsummer fest in Sweden.
 Interestingly, midsummer is not in the middle of the summer but right in the beginning, in the end of June.
-Yeah, there this doesn’t sound logical, but hey, just have another snaps and don’t bother arguing about it.
+Yeah, this doesn't sound logical, but, hey, let's just have another snaps and don’t bother arguing about it.

 Typical midsummer celebration